 A stress echocardiogram is done the same way as a standard transthoracic echocardiogram except the images are taken before and after exercise.
 Some heart problems occur only during physical activity.

 A stress echocardiogram often involves walking on a treadmill or riding a stationary bike while an ECG is done.

 The provider takes echocardiogram pictures of your heart before and after the exercises.
 If you can't exercise, you might be given medicines.
 The medicines help the heart pump like it does during exercise.
 The pictures are taken before and after you get the medicines.

 After the procedure

-Information from the echocardiogram may show:
+Information from an echocardiogram may show:

-Explore Mayo Clinic studies testing new treatments, interventions and tests as a means to prevent, detect, treat or manage this disease.
+Explore Mayo Clinic studies of tests and procedures to help prevent, detect, treat or manage conditions.

 Jan.
 31, 2023